trixi-framework/TrixiBottomTopography.jl/docs/src/structure.md

 For the one dimensional case, the structures [`LinearBSpline`](https://maxbertrand1996.github.io/TrixiBottomTopography.jl/dev/reference/#TrixiBottomTopography.LinearBSpline) and [`CubicBspline`](https://maxbertrand1996.github.io/TrixiBottomTopography.jl/dev/reference/#TrixiBottomTopography.CubicBSpline) are implemented which contain all relevant values to define linear and cubic B-spline interpolation functions corresponding to linear and cubic B-spline interpolation.
 These are:
 - `x`: A vector of values in x-direction
-- `h`: The length of a single patch in the given data set.
-A patch is the area between two consecutive `x` values. `h` corresponds to the distance between two consecutive values in x-direction.
+- `Delta`: The length of a single patch in the given data set.
+A patch is the area between two consecutive `x` values. `Delta` corresponds to the distance between two consecutive values in x-direction.
-       As we are only considering Cartesian grids, `h` is equal for all patches
+       As we are only considering Cartesian grids, `Delts` is equal for all patches
 - `Q`: A vector which contains the control points
 - `IP`: The coefficients matrix